mojofunk/ardour-docs/BUGS.md

 	movement sometimes results in the start and end points of the region jumping after the click point.

+- If I start recording to a track and then click record enable on another track the red record rectangle will extend back to the record point of the first track.
+I'm not sure if that is intentional or bug, it only records and displays data after the point record was enabled.

+- When a track is record enabled it is not possible to change the track name but there is no explanation/feedback

+- Region become unselected when reversing using alt+5(I think)

 # Windows

 - [Portaudio Backend #6495](http://tracker.ardour.org/view.php?id=6495)